Hybrid Geometry-Adaptive MCMC for Bayesian Inference in Higher-Order Ising Models: The model and methods

-Since we adopt a Bayesian approach, to finish the model specification based on \eqref{gibbs} with Hamiltonian \eqref{Cubic mf} it is required to specify a prior distribution for $\bm{\t} = (K, J, h)$.
-We employed the following weakly informative priors $K \sim N(0,2)$, $J \sim N(0,2)$, $h \sim N(0,2)$.
+Since we are adopting a Bayesian approach, to finish the model specification based on \eqref{gibbs} with Hamiltonian \eqref{Cubic mf}, we employed the following weakly informative Gaussian priors on $\boldsymbol{\theta}$: $K \sim N(0,2)$, $J \sim N(0,2)$, $h \sim N(0,2)$.
 We note however that our experiments are based on a large $N$ making it so that prior specification has little influence on resulting inference.
-Note further that the Bayesian approach adopted here offers a more flexible and efficient estimation technique as opposed to the ones introduced in \citep{Contucci_Osa_Ver_2023, kim2021variational}.
-For instance, here, we do not need to compute the \textit{free-energy} and study its derivatives to obtain analytical inverse formulas for the parameters as was done in \cite{Contucci_Osa_Ver_2023} and we do not need to have access to individual data points to compute the likelihood function as in \cite{kim2021variational}.